-As WFT’s attendance remains among NFL’s lowest, fans wonder if it can ever turn around
+Washington fans didn’t show up at FedEx Field.
+What will it take to lure them back?

 “Dan Snyder … has destroyed a once-proud franchise,” said Eric Bickel, a Washington-area native and co-host of the popular sports-talk radio show The Junkies. “[The attendance], it’s humiliating, but this is what happens when you alienate the core of your fan base.”

-In the wake of the NFL’s investigation into the team’s workplace culture, which led to an organizational overhaul and Snyder temporarily ceding day-to-day control to his wife Tanya, the team has trumpeted a new era, led by a leadership team of head coach Ron Rivera and team president Jason Wright.
+In the wake of the NFL’s investigation into the team’s workplace culture, which led to an organizational overhaul and Snyder temporarily ceding day-to-day control to his wife Tanya, the team has trumpeted a new era, led by a leadership team of Coach Ron Rivera and team president Jason Wright.

 Rivera and Wright both acknowledged they have a lot of history to overcome.